dennisXZX/web-developer-notes/Code Snippets.md

 ```

 #### Convert a complex object into an array

+An example of how to use `reduce` method to convert data structure.

 ```js
 // extract the cast from each object into an array, with no duplicate value.